whamtet/simpleui-tutorial/README.md

 npm run styles
 ```

-Then upload to CDN (not automated yet).
+Then upload to CDN (not automated).